ssc-sp/datahub-docs/UserGuide/Tutorials/Build-deploy-webapp.md

 - Cost in Datahub
     - Plan limited to 7-8 Gb of RAM, 4 CPU cores
-    - Scaling not available
+    - Horizontal scaling not available
-    - All docker images will share resources
+    - All Docker containers will share resources
     - Basic B3 Plan
-    - ~ $66/month
+    - ~ CAD$66/month